Summertime is here and for many communities that means that farmer’s markets are in full force!

-full force!
 Farmer’s markets typically are open one day per week and provide seasonal locally grown produce.
 Depending on the size of the market, some will also sell meats, seafood, eggs, dairy, and grains, all of which are locally-sourced.
 Shopping at farmer’s markets and buying locally is good for our health, good for our community of farmers, and for the environment.
 It is a win-win situation for all involved.
 Don’t hesitate- visit your local farmer’s market today!
 For a list of the farmer’s markets closest to you, visit Local Harvest.
 Read below for more reasons to shop at your local farmer’s market.
 This post contains an affiliate link.
 As an Amazon Associate, we earn from qualifying purchases.

-- Shop outside!
 Many farmer’s markets are set up outdoors so you can enjoy the beautiful weather while shopping for your food.
 It beats being stuck inside a supermarket for an hour!
 Just make sure to bring your own tote bag and reusable produce bags – which also come in handy for packing kids toys!
 We like these mesh durable product bags that come in different sizes.

 Purchasing food from the farmer’s market is good for the environment.

 Cutting down on food processing, packaging, and travel will reduce the number of fossil fuels burned.
 A study conducted in Iowa found that increasing the local produce for Iowa by 10% would save 280,000-346,000 gallons of fuel and reduce CO2 emissions by 6.7-7.9 million pounds (1).
 Bringing your own reusable grocery totes will score you extra points for being environmentally friendly.